rhaamo/Teensy-Incident-light-meter/CALIBRATION.md

 Reflected light metering is done facing the subject, or more precisely, the same spot as your camera, without anything covering the sensor.

+My calibration is only valid for reflected metering.

+I don't really know how it would be done for incident, perhaps doing a reflected calibration, then add the dome and do some magic to get the right "Dome Multiplier" value ?

 # My calibration

 I've done some "calibration" indoor, a 18% grey card (~A4 size) with ~5m away a studio lamp pointing at it, all day, providing a constant light source.